hypernova-developer/Jenny/README.md

 ## ❇️ Release Notes for **Jenny v5.1.7-LTS**:
 1. Jenny started using a [configurator file](src/jenny.conf) to access the binaries and files needed to run.
 Paths belong to me will not be burned into executables starting from this release.
 2. This [README.md](README.md) file and [INSTALLATION.md](src/INSTALLATION.md) were edited, cleaned and fixed.
 Old installation media that belongs to Python era of Jenny is out of [README.md](README.md) now.
 And configuration settings are at [INSTALLATION.md](src/INSTALLATION.md) now.
+3. Added [CONFIGURATION.md](src/CONFIGURATION.md) file to describe the process.

 ## 🛠️ Key Features
 - **Hardware Detective:** Comprehensive system reports (CPU, GPU, RAM, Storage, and Screen Resolution).